 Sport has profound connections with our physical, social, and psychological lives.
 It perforates our everyday experiences whether we participate in it or not.
 What precisely do we understand as 'sport' and what constitutes a sporting environment?
 What is the distinctive value and nature of sport in human experience?
 How do ethics, aesthetics, and a search for knowledge about ourselves and the world factor into our sporting endeavours?
 Where does sport as an extra-curricular activity meet established curricula?
 These are just some of the questions this module will invite you to explore.
 In addressing them you will encounter theories from a variety of disciplines, have the chance to analyse film, literature, and your own sporting practice, and engage in practical field work through active learning.

-Please note, students should come to class wearing comfortable clothing and should be aware that some classes may be outdoors (going ahead whatever the weather) and there may also be at least one field trip to an external event.
+Please note, students should come to class wearing comfortable clothing and should be aware that some classes may be outdoors (going ahead whatever the weather).

 When a sport is pursued for its own sake, its rules willingly followed, its finest conventions upheld, it becomes an ennobling and worthwhile form of life.
 It is the sort of human practice by which individuals can be judged and civilisation tested.”